What is an asthma attack?

 During an asthma attack the muscles in your airways tighten up, making the airways narrower.
 The airways also get inflamed and produce more mucus, making them narrower still.
 Air flows less easily through your airways, leaving you breathless and unable to take in enough air.

 Many different things can cause your airways to act in this way - these are known as asthma triggers.
 Common triggers can include dust, cigarette smoke, animal hair, pollen, colds & flus, and strenuous exercise.

 If you have an asthma attack, or have asthma symptoms, you should work with your doctor to find out what triggers your asthma.
 If you can work out what sets if off, you will find it easier to control your asthma and avoid the symptoms.

 Taking your preventer inhaler regularly as prescribed will help to prevent an asthma attack.
 You should also avoid anything which you know triggers your own asthma symptoms, such as animals, pollen, and dusty or smoky environments.

-If you know that you have asthma and want to order your asthma relievers or preventers online, you can visit our asthma clinic.
+If you know that you have asthma and want to order your asthma relievers or preventers online, you can view our asthma treatments from our asthma clinic.

 Am I at risk of an asthma attack?

 If you have been diagnosed with asthma, you are more at risk of an attack if you:

 - need to use your reliever inhaler more than 3 times a week*